Spatial Voting with Incomplete Voter Information: Computing Possible Winners

-For $k$-approval, where we can find the possible winners in polynomial time for a single dimension (\Cref{thm:pw1Approval}), the problem becomes intractable for $d \geq 2$, and every $k \geq 3$.
+\begin{theorem} For plurality and veto, $\pwpar{d}$ is solvable in time $\poly(n, m, d)$. \end{theorem} To prove \Cref{thm:pwdPluVeto}, we reduce $\pwpar{d}$ to $\pw$, which is solvable in polynomial time~\citep{DBLP:journals/jcss/BetzlerD10}, similar to the proof of \Cref{thm:nwdPluVeto}.
+We get again a running time that is polynomial in $n$, $m$ and $d$.
+Hence, the possible winners can be found in polynomial time for plurality and veto even if $d$ is part of the input.
+For $k$-approval, the problem becomes intractable for $d \geq 2$, and every $k \geq 3$.

-\dtilde{\Tilde{d}} \begin{theorem} Let $d \geq 2$ and $k \geq 3$ be fixed. $\pwpar{d}$ is NP-complete for $k$-approval. \end{theorem} \begin{proof} We focus on $d=2$, since this is clearly a special case of any higher-dimensional instance.
-Hence, each candidate $c_i$ is associated with a pair of values $\cvec{c_i} = \ip{c_{i,1}, c_{i,2}}$ and a partial voter consists of two intervals $P_j = \ip{ (\ell_{j,1}, u_{j,1}), (\ell_{j,2}, u_{j,2}) }$.
-We show a reduction from scheduling with arrival times and deadlines (from \Cref{def:scheduling}) where we have a single machine and every processing time satisfies $p_i \in \set{k, k-1}$.
-Deciding whether a feasible schedule exists is known to be strongly NP-complete for every pair of job lengths $k, k-1$ where $k>2$~\citep{DBLP:journals/corr/ElffersW14}.
-Since it is strongly NP-complete, we can assume that the maximal deadline $d_{\max}$ is polynomial in the number of jobs $n$.
+\begin{theorem} Let $d \geq 2$ and $k \geq 3$ be fixed. $\pwpar{d}$ is NP-complete for $k$-approval. \end{theorem} \begin{proof} We focus on $d=2$, since this is a special case of any {$d > 2$}.
+We show a reduction from non-preemptive scheduling with arrival times and deadlines (from \Cref{def:scheduling}) where we have a single machine and every processing time satisfies $p_j \in \set{k, k-1}$.
+Deciding whether a feasible schedule exists is strongly NP-complete for every $k>2$~\citep{DBLP:journals/corr/ElffersW14}; then, we may assume that the maximal deadline $d_{\max}$ is polynomial in the number of jobs~$n$.
 We also assume that the minimal arrival time is 1.
+Let $\J_{k}$ and $\J_{k-1}$ be the sets of jobs with processing times $k$ and $k-1$, respectively.
+Each job $J_j$ {has} an arrival time $a_j$ and a deadline $d_j$.
+Let $\dtilde$ be the smallest multiple of $k$ that is greater or equal to $d_{\max}-1$.